Khan/react-render-server/README.md

   of the React component to render and all of their transitive dependencies.
 The files listed will be executed in order.
 - `path` is the `require()` path to the React component you wish to render.
+- `globals` is a map of global variables to their values.
+These values will be set in the JavaScript VM context before the React component specified by `path` is `require()`'d.
 - `props` will be passed verbatim as props to the component.
 - `secret` is a shared secret that will be pulled from disk on server bootup in order to discourage arbitrary code execution attempts against the server.